SAP

 User account and profile menu.

-One component in particular became central to the kit: the Data Token.
 The Data Token is one of the most frequently used elements in SAP Analytics Cloud (SAC) and Datasphere (DSP).

 For customers, it’s the main interaction point for building and configuring data visualizations.
 For designers, it appears in nearly every analytics workflow, making it one of the first components they reach for.